popey/popey.com-blog/content/post/2023/09/there-is-still-no-linux-app-store.md

 ### Pricing

 The minimum price point for applications was too damn high.
 A developer couldn't set the price of their application to 99¢ because the minimum was ~$5.
-For a small application or utility, in 2012, this pricing was an unreasonable ask.
+For a small application or utility, in 2012, on a fledgeling store, this pricing inflexibility was an unreasonable ask.

+Developers would put in a ton of effort to make and maintain a deb, suffer many round trips with the ARB to review it, then to have almost nobody buy their application because of the price.

 ### Reception

-Developers would put in a ton of effort to make and maintain a deb, suffer many round trips with the ARB to review it, then to have almost nobody buy their application because of the price.

 Some developers did persevere, but the sales were disappointing.
 So it just wasn't worth the developer time to publish there.